Zackptg5/Disable_Dm-Verity_ForceEncrypt/README.md

-# Disables Verity and Forceencrypt
+# Disables Verity, Forceencrypt, and/or Disc Quota
 Heavily based on previous work by topjohnwu and jcadduono